-The Jon R. Tuttle Journalism and Production Minority Internship
+The Jon R. Tuttle Journalism and Production Diversity Internship

-The applicant must have racial and/or ethnic origins as defined by the EEOC (American Indian or Alaskan Native, Asian, Black or African American, Hispanic or Latino, Native Hawaiian or Pacific Islander, or two or more races).
+Applicants for this internship are ethnically diverse.
+This includes but isn't limited to, individuals who are American Indian or Alaskan Native, Asian, Black or African American, Hispanic or Latino, Native Hawaiian or Pacific Islander, or two or more races.

 The internship will be awarded to an applicant who is enrolled at a college, university or community college as at least a junior (or equivalent) or an applicant who has graduated in the past year.

 Student is available to work 40 hours per week, typically on weekdays during business hours with some exceptions.

 Applicants should have a strong interest in journalism or production (radio, tv, online).

 Applicants must prepare an essay (not more than 250 words) describing their professional goals and how this internship will help advance them.

 - Work samples (Recommended - details in application)

 Find the application here: Application for Tuttle Internship